TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 - They also added a [test case against Zip Slip](https://github.com/juce-framework/JUCE/commit/2e874e80cba0152201aff6a4d0dc407997d10a7f#diff-16f78a017ef48e7154eac2ea6b3ee3d211fa508f5465db0c7f2667741ca00265R700).

-If you're writing an unzipping library, you should ensure your code handles `..` and symlinks to prevent Zip Slip and zip symlink attacks.^[Further, if the filename gets fed to other servers, you should also handle URL encodings of `.` (`%2f`) and `/` (`%2f`), which are a common bypass against straightforward checks.]
-If you're building an application meant for end-users, you should also consider the potential file size.
+If you're writing an unzipping library, you should ensure your code handles `..` and symlinks to prevent Zip Slip and zip symlink attacks.^[Further, if the filename gets fed to other servers, you should also handle URL encodings of `.` (`%2e`) and `/` (`%2f`), which are a common bypass against straightforward checks.]
+If you're building an application targetting for end-users, you should also consider the potential uncompressed file size.

 ### Defaults